-- You rolled under half the total of the challenge: Things went horribly wrong Oh Boy. - You rolled less than the total of the challenge: You didn't get by Failure. - You rolled equal to or more than the total of the challenge: You got by Progress! - You rolled more than twice the total of the challenge: Things went right Success!
+- You rolled under half the total of the challenge: Things went horribly wrong Oh Boy. - You rolled less than the total of the challenge: You didn't get by Failure. - You rolled more than the total of the challenge: You got by Progress! - You rolled more than twice the total of the challenge: Things went right Success!